igraph/python-igraph/doc/source/analysis.rst

 ==============
 |igraph| enables analysis of graphs/networks from simple operations such as adding and removing nodes to complex theoretical constructs such as community detection.
 Read the `API documentation`_ for details on each function and class.

-The context for the following examples will be to import the :class:`Graph` class and to have one or more graphs available:
+The context for the following examples will be to import |igraph| (commonly as `ig`), have the :class:`Graph` class and to have one or more graphs available:

 >>> import igraph as ig
 >>> from igraph import Graph